haddocking/haddock3-user-manual/src/modules/analysis.md

 will mutate the interface residues and calculate the energy differences between the wild type and the various mutants (all possibilities are tested (A,C,G,U), thus providing a measure of the impact of such mutation.
+User can adjust which residue(s) are scanned and which probe residue(s) are used - see details in "Notable parameter” below.
 If cluster information is available, the module will also calculate the average energy difference for each cluster of models.